-Chances are, you either know someone who is a family caregiver or you provide care for a loved one.
+Chances are, you either know someone who is a family caregiver, or you provide care for a loved one.
 It’s not surprising, given that family caregivers are one of the fastest-growing groups in the US.

-According to Caregiving in the US 2020 by the National Alliance for Caregiving (NAC) and AARP, the number of family members who provided care for a loved one rose by 9.5 million from 2015 to 2020.
+According to Caregiving in the US 2020 by the National Alliance for Caregiving (NAC) and AARP, family members who provided care for a loved one rose by 9.5 million from 2015 to 2020.
 In other words, more than one in five Americans volunteer their unpaid time and resources to support a loved one.

 Informal caregivers, which include family members and friends, are an overlooked yet invaluable resource in healthcare.
 In many cases, they are the ones who are chiefly responsible for managing their loved one’s health.
 In addition, because family caregivers are the most trusted and familiar members of their loved one’s care team, they are vital liaisons between the care recipient and the rest of the care team.

 Studies show that caregiving can significantly affect mental, physical, emotional, and financial health.
 This negative impact, known as caregiver burden, is a serious problem affecting millions daily.
-For example, the 2020 Caregiving in the US report found that family caregivers report lower health compared to five years ago.
+For example, the 2020 Caregiving in the US report found that family caregivers report lower health than five years ago.
 Furthermore, report researchers found:

 - 20% report moderate to extreme financial strain.